 We made another brief stop at one of the many alabaster factories in the valley to see some carving and buy a few souvenirs (we stopped at Badr Factory).
 The owner, Mostafa Abd El Aal Beder, could not have been nicer and was clearly in need of some business.

 We saw a brief carving demonstration, and the owner educated us on machine-made versus hand-carved alabaster as well as on the ways that some companies fool tourists by making soapstone or wax look like alabaster.
 The four of us bought several items from their wide selection, including a candle holder (us) and a baboon (mother-in-law).

 After the activity of the early morning and afternoon, the rest of the day was pretty low-key.
 We relaxed by the pool and spent some time shopping at the Fair Trade Market across from the Luxor Temple and the nearby souq.
-Our experience here was much more manageable than at the Aswan market – the vendors weren’t quite as aggressive.
+Our experience here was much more manageable than at the Aswan market or Khan al-Khalili in Cairo – the vendors weren’t quite as aggressive.

 Dinner was at Jamboree in the old souq.
 This place serves up food of all kinds.
 I had the Egyptian Mousaka – vegetables and minced meat in a boiling tomato sauce crusted over with gooey cheese.
 It was quite good, but the girls’ frakh tawouk (chicken) was better.
 They have a lemon juice in Egypt that is like a non-watered down lemonade.
 It is excellent and the best one of the whole trip was here at Jamboree.

 After dinner, we went back to the Pyramisa Isis Hotel Luxor to check email, have an ice cream and go to bed.
 The good news for us was that the air conditioning did work – sort of.
 Not as strong or as cool as it should have been, but it did work.